mb-wali/centos7-vms/ansible/playbooks/README.md

 ### Package module
-package module is a generic package manager, whatever package manager the underline host or target server uses. its practical to use the package name is not diffrent in OS.
+package module is a generic package manager, whatever package manager the underline host or target server uses. its practical to use if the package name is not different in operating systems.
 ```yml
 ---
 - hosts: all